 This is the point where action starts.
 What activities to be done before and after publication?
 What has to be done to get a piece of content over the line?

 Where do we keep our Ideas?
 How frequently do we get together?
 What are the tools we are using?
 What is the method of deciding what kind of content to generate?
 Whiteboard sessions and mindmaps have a role to play.

 What is all about metadata?
 What is the common vocabulary for labels, tags and categorization?
-What should I write Ecommerce or ecommerce or e-commerce?
+What should I write E-commerce or commerce or e-commerce?
 How does the tech work to support this kind of thing?
 In case you have some rules laid down, then it is your duty to police them.

 What has to be done before publication?
 Or sign off?
 What are the boxes which need to be ticked?

 Is there a sign off process?
 Who has the final word?
 Is there a real need to run everything beyond the PR agency?
 Who gets the publishing rights?
 Who has the permission to edit?

 Assets, tech, and tools are very vital and has to be used, referenced and updated during the production phase.
 These stuff must be placed between the three key areas and the goals.